 1960 Chevy Corvette Convertible

 Lightly freshened for the 1960 model year, the Corvette had a starting price of just $3,872.
 Now synonymous with the American Dream, it took a while for it to resonate with people because of continued redesigns and improvements.
-The value has flatlined over the past three years at just under $100k, making it a good value for this piece of American history.
+The value has flatlined over the past three years to around $100k, making it a good value for this piece of American history.

 1970 Dodge Challenger RT 2DR HT

 The first generation was built to take on the Mercury Cougar and Pontiac Firebird in the pony car segment.
 With a competitive original cost of $3,266, collectors appreciate the car today for being all-around awesome.
-Price increase swiftly last year to $84,300 and only time will tell if it stays or continues the trend.
+Price increased swiftly to $84,300in 2020 and has since cooled off a bit.

 1965 Ford Mustang Convertible